-Many people who regularly do Pilates have stated that they now have far more energy.
+Many people who regularly do Pilates have stated that they have far more energy than before starting.
 They also claim to sleep more soundly and say that they just feel “better” all around.

 Anyone can experience the benefits of Pilates, even those who don’t consider themselves to be athletic.
 And, with equipment requirements to start being quite modest, you won’t need to spend a lot of money.

-Keep reading to find out more about the benefits of Pilates.
+Keep reading to find out more about the benefits of Pilates exercise.

 Benefits of Pilates for the Body

 Unlike many exercises that require some degree of strength and fitness, anyone can do Pilates.
-Gentle, low-impact and with an extensive variety of moves to choose from, you should have no trouble finding a routine that will work for you and suit your needs.
+Gentle, low-impact, and with a wide variety of moves to choose from, you should have no trouble finding a routine that will work for you and suit your needs.

 One of the main advantages of Pilates, particularly for women, is that it enables us to gain strength without bulking up.
 With Pilates, your muscles won’t become over-developed.
 Instead, they will take on a toned, long and lean appearance, giving you the strength you desire without making you look like a bodybuilder.

-Along with toning your body, Pilates will impart a sense of well-being and enhance your so-called “functional fitness,” making everyday tasks a lot easier to manage.
+Along with toning your body, Pilates imparts a sense of well-being.
+It enhances so-called “functional fitness,” making everyday tasks a lot easier to accomplish.

-Good posture is not solely due to the condition of your back, though the alignment of your spine can play a role in this.
+Good posture is not solely due to the condition of your back, though the alignment of your spine does play a role in this.
 If your core is weak, you’re going to have a more difficult time sitting and standing straight.
-Additionally, a strong midsection will help you to move more fluidly, take longer, smoother strides, and move “with grace.”
+Additionally, a strong midsection will help you to move more fluidly and take longer, smoother strides.

 Having a strong core also helps flexibility.
-People tend to be of the opinion that you have to be flexible to do Pilates, but the fact of the matter is, doing Pilates exercises will make you more flexible.
+People tend to think that they have to be flexible to do Pilates.
+The reality is that when undertaken regularly, Pilates exercises will make you more flexible.

 Pilates Benefits for the Mind and Soul

 Pilates benefits the mind as well as the body.
-People who practice it regularly say they have an inner peace that was lacking prior taking it up and that they feel more energized.
+Most people who practice it regularly say that they have an inner peace they lacked before taking it up.
+They also claim to feel more energized.
 This is due to the movements releasing muscle tension and boosting endorphin levels.

 The energy expended during a workout can result in a better night’s sleep too.
-And because focus is required while performing the moves, it offers a distraction from worries and problems that may be weighing us down, giving us an opportunity to clear our mind and feel totally refreshed.
+And because focus is required while performing the moves, it offers a distraction from worries and problems that may be weighing us down, giving us an opportunity to clear our minds. and feel refreshed.